51pgwamuyu/celo-101/readme.md

 ```

-//This fs useunction id to add comment about an art
+This function is used to add comment about an art

 ```
    function addComment(uint256 artworkId, string memory content) public {
     _comments[artworkId].push(